Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 To keep your punch cold for a longer period of time, you could freeze some orange juice in ice cube trays so that as it melts, the punch doesn’t get watered down.

-STEP TWO: Stir in chilled soda and pineapple juice.
+STEP TWO: Stir in chilled soda and pineapple fruit punch.

 Add a punch bowl of this tasty drink to your serving table for birthday parties, bridal showers, holiday celebrations, or even just on a hot summer day.
 You could also whip up a batch of our iced tea, or our southern strawberry sweet tea as another tasty drink to offer.